grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 [//]: # (### Percy decides to head for the bottom)

 Captain Percy was running out of ideas.
-It was easy to make the decision to get to the surface at all costs while there still remained some levers to pull and options to choose between.
+It was easy to make the decision to get to the surface at any cost while there still remained some levers to pull and options to choose between.
 But now nothing remained that she could think of that could move them upwards.

 She cleared her mind.
 The surface was less than 100 meters away -- there were people who could throw a ball that distance.
-The surface wasn't her natural environment anyway.
+The surface was not her natural environment anyway.
 Up there was war, borderlines, treaties, enforcers and Authorities.
 Up there was conflict, nations, and bureaucracy.
-Underwater was where she belonged, where she could steer her boat in whatever direction she chose, free to go where she liked, when she liked.
+Under the dark water was where she belonged.
+Where she could steer her boat in whatever direction she chose, free to go where she liked, when she liked.
 This was a virtue of being able to move along the Z axis -- something only available to submarines.
 It provided an exponentially larger amount of room to maneuver.
 Still, she had no desire to die down here.
 And no matter how safe and free she felt underwater, there was always that yawning gulf underneath.
-A black, cold, bottomless chasm.
-Once you go _too_ far down, you go down forever.
-She enjoyed her freedom, but she didn't want to wallow in its icy depths.
+A dark, cold, bottomless chasm.
+Once you go _too_ far under, you go under forever.
+She enjoyed her freedom, but she did not want to wallow in its icy depths.

-She put the idea of the surface out of her mind.
-What if she did look downwards instead of upwards?
+She put the idea of the surface aside.
+What if she did look under the dark water instead of up toward the surface light?
 What was down there in the abyss?
 What if they could find safety in the deep?

 "Hemi, how far down is the bottom where we are now?"